EMMA: End-to-End Multimodal Model for Autonomous Driving: Experiments

 Figure~\ref{fig:exp_road} presents our ablation studies on various design choices.
 Starting from our best designs, we systematically ablate each of the following configurations and assess the resulting quality degradation.
 We then summarize the key insights from our analysis.

 \textbf{Polyline representation: dynamic sampling is better than fixed sampling}.
 A simple polyline representation is to sample a fixed number of sparse control points per lane, e.g. two end points plus a fixed number of intermediate points to capture curvature.
 However, we find a better approach is to dynamically adjust the number of points per polyline according to the curvature and length of the lane.
 By keeping a consistent waypoint density rather than a consistent number of waypoints, we achieve a representation that more accurately captures the lane structure intricacies, yielding around a 40\% to 90\% difference in the metrics as shown in Figure~\ref{fig:exp_road}.
+By adapting the waypoint density to the road geometry, particularly in areas with sharper curves or varying lane lengths, we achieve a flexible representation that more accurately captures the lane structure intricacies

 \textbf{Polyline representation: ego-origin aligned sample intervals are better than naively aligned sample intervals}.
 The road graph is typically stored and accessed in global coordinate frame, meaning lane origins and extensions are independent of the ego vehicle position.
 To improve accuracy, it is essential to adjust lane point samples to start from the ego vehicle coordinate frame origin.
 Specifically, sampling polyline points relative to the AV position (ego-origin) avoids arbitrary offsets that can arise from directly transforming points sampled in the global coordinate frame into the ego coordinate frame.
 This prevents a 25\% to 60\% drop in prediction quality.